On the day I met Raine, the first thing I did was jerk awake in bed and vomit nightmares into my lap.

-Truth was, I barely paid attention to her once inside The Aardvark.
+Truth was, I barely paid attention to her once inside the Aardvark.
 The smell of frying food all but demolished me.
-She was already lounging in a corner booth, a book in both hands and coffee before her.
-A few other insomniacs and a couple of night shift lorry drivers didn’t spare me a look as I shuffled to the counter at the back to order bacon and eggs.
+She was already lounging in a corner booth, a book in both hands and coffee on the table in front of her.
+None of the other patrons—a handful of insomniacs and night-shift lorry drivers—spared me even a glance.
+I shuffled to the counter at the back to order bacon and eggs.

 I contented myself with those scraps.
 I’d been doing so all my life.
 Half-glances at people I liked.
-Contact was too much of a risk, to both parties.
+Contact was too much risk, to both parties.

-After I few seconds of waiting my body decided it was time to cash in all my sleep debt.
+After a few seconds of waiting, my body decided it was time to cash in all my sleep debt.
 I struggled to keep my eyes open, sat up straight, pinched the back of my hand under the table.
-I tried not to look at the shifting nightmare face pressing up against the glass at the front of the cafe.
-I wished I’d had the coherence of mind to bring a book too; I was supposed to be reading Pilgrim’s Progress for class, but over the last two weeks I’d managed all of five pages.
+I tried not to look at the shifting nightmare face pressed up against the glass at the front of the cafe.
+I wished I’d had the coherence of mind to bring a book myself; I was supposed to be reading Pilgrim’s Progress for class, but over the last two weeks I’d managed all of five pages.
 Couldn’t even do the things I loved.

-The fry cook called out my order.
-My mouth watered when I carried my plate back to the table.
-I swallowed one bite and felt wrong.
+The fry cook called out my order from the counter.
+My mouth watered when I carried my plate back to the table, but then I swallowed one bite and felt wrong.

 My vision swam.
 Vertigo tugged at the pit of my stomach.